 If your site doesn’t appear in a search for your domain name, this probably means your site hasn’t been indexed yet.
 The timing for this is out of Squarespace's control.
 However, submitting your site to Google or Bing's search tools and requesting an index can normally speed up the process.

-If your site appears by searching for your domain but not for other keywords you’d expect visitors to use to find you, this means you probably need to refocus your content on those specific keywords.
-Squarespace is unable to provide specific advice on this.
+If your site appears by searching for your domain but not for other keywords you’d expect visitors to use, try refocusing your content on those specific keywords.

 Your site is a trial